Killer (Adamski song)

 "Killer" is a song by British DJ and record producer Adamski.
 It was written by Adamski and British singer-songwriter Seal, who also provided vocals, although the original release is credited solely to Adamski.
-It was released in March 1990 by MCA Records as the first single from Adamski's second album, Doctor Adamski's Musical Pharmacy (1990), and reached number one on the UK Singles Chart.
-The single spent four weeks at the top in May and June 1990 and sold over 400,000 copies in the UK, earning it gold certification.
+It was released in March 1990 by MCA Records as the first single from Adamski's second album, Doctor Adamski's Musical Pharmacy (1990).

+Following its release, "Killer" reached number one on the UK Singles Chart, spending four weeks at the top in May and June 1990 and selling over 400,000 copies in the UK, earning it gold certification.
 It also reached number one in Belgium and Zimbabwe and number two in the Netherlands and West Germany.
+In the United States, it peaked at number 23 on the Billboard Dance Club Play chart.

 The song's music video was directed by Don Searll.
 Melody Maker ranked "Killer" the ninth-best single of the year.
 In 1991, Seal re-recorded "Killer" for his debut studio album, Seal, produced by Trevor Horn.
 Seal's version reached number eight in the UK and number 100 on the US Billboard Hot 100.